 Last updated 11/09/2020

-Escitalopram, sold under the brand name Lexapro®, is a common antidepressant that’s used to treat depression and certain anxiety disorders.
+Escitalopram, sold under the brand name Lexapro®, is a common antidepressant that’s used to treat major depression and certain anxiety disorders.

 First approved for use by the FDA in 2002, Lexapro is a popular antidepressant.
 It’s used by millions of people of different ages and backgrounds to make dealing with depression and anxiety an easier experience.

 Although some antidepressants are associated with sleep difficulties, the data on Lexapro and insomnia is mixed.
 While some Lexapro users report insomnia, there’s also research showing that Lexapro may actually make it easier to fall asleep.

 Below, we’ve explained what Lexapro is and how it works.
 We’ve also looked at the major links between Lexapro and poor sleep quality, as well as what time of day to take Lexapro and the best time to take Lexapro for anxiety.

 Finally, we’ve provided several tips to help make falling and staying asleep easier if you’re prescribed an antidepressant.

 Lexapro is an antidepressant that contains the ingredient escitalopram.
 It belongs to a class of medications called selective serotonin reuptake inhibitors, or SSRIs.

 SSRIs like Lexapro work by changing the levels of the neurotransmitter serotonin in your brain and body.